What’s the real difference between Hard and Super Hard

 - you enter without starting bonuses,

-- so you need more moves to achieve the same opening.
+- so more moves are required to reach the same opening state.

 In this situation:

-- each new attempt has a small chance of playing out differently,
+- each attempt has a small chance of improving,

-- but the same consumption of lives and coins.
+- but the same cost in lives and coins.

 When it’s worth playing a Super Hard level immediately